Sure it’s a cliche, but it bears repeating: “There’s too much month at the end of my money. “

 Almost any company doing business will charge late fees.
 Whether it is a percentage or a flat rate, it ends up eating into the budget, making the next month tight on money as well.

 Utilities will charge you reconnect fees any time they disconnect service.
 This can be up to half of the average monthly bill, although most charge a flat rate.
 Since the customer is over a barrel, they have no choice but to pay it or do without, so it is never cheap.
-This, of course, is …Continue reading
+This, of course, is in addition …Continue reading